Shopping Tab

 You can include the Search Expander JavaScript library using:

-<script src="https://api.searchexpander.com/js/sxpr.js"></script>
+<script src="https://cdn.searchexpander.com/js/sxpr.js"></script>

 Call sxpr.shopping()